beatonma/snommoc/COMMANDS.md

 deletion and have reached their expiry date.

-### `engagement`
+### `zeitgeist`

-Update cache of items that have users have been commenting/voting on recently.
+Update cache of items that are important now, combining content that has been marked as 'featured' with content that has been commented/voted on recently.
 Should run frequently.